-Industrial design recognition protects an industrial or handicraft product's appearance. where its composition, form or construction material makes that appearance special and where the product can serve as a pattern for a product of industry or handicraft, and appeals to and is judged by the eye.
-The owner of an industrial design has the right to exclude others from exploiting the design, by making or selling it, for example.
+Industrial designs protect a product's special appearance, so long as it is new.
+The owner has the right to exclude others from exploiting the design, by making or selling it, for example.

-The design must be novel and can be a composition of lines or colors, a three-dimensional shape, or a novel material.
-Technical product features are not protected, as that is the domain of patent law.
-Nor does it extend in a way that restricts arbitrary features of appearance.
+The design can be a composition of lines or colors, a three-dimensional shape, or a novel material.
+Any technical product features are not protected, as that is the domain of patent law.
+Nor does it extend in a way that leaves no freedom as to arbitrary features of appearance.

-As with patents and utility models, industrial designs are registered with the Department of Industrial Property of the MIH.
+As with patents and utility models, industrial designs are registered with the Department of Industrial Property of the Ministry of Industry, Mines, and Energy.
 In practice, the registration procedures are very similar.